Complexity of chess domination problems: Acknowledgements

 \section{Acknowledgements}

 { Significant progress was made on this project while ALR and MM visited ERR at the Max Planck Institute for Mathematics in the Sciences.
 The three authors also worked together on this project at the conference \textit{Let’s talk about outreach!} that took part at SwissMAP Research Station, Les Diablerets, Switzerland.
-We would like to thank Jonas Handwerker, who helped with the gadget design for the proof of Theorem~\ref{thm:nphard-rooks}.
-The research of ALR was supported in part by the EOS Research Project [grant number 30889451] and by a scholarship from the Fonds de recherche du Qu\'ebec -- Nature et technologies [grant number 270527].
-This project received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sk\l odowska-Curie [grant agreement No.~754462].
-The third author thanks the Laboratory for Topology and Neuroscience for hosting them during part of the project.}
+We would like to thank Jonas Handwerker for comments and suggestions.
+The third author thanks the Laboratory for Topology and Neuroscience at the EPFL for hosting them during part of the project.
+Finally, the authors would like to thank the anonymous referee for their careful reading and helpful suggestions.}